 $3,975,244

-The amazing photography is aided by outstanding locations of the French Antibes, the Greek islands, Peru, and Taormina in Sicily.
+The film's captivating visuals are further enhanced by mesmerizing locations such as the French Antibes, Greek islands, Peru, and Taormina in Sicily, creating an immersive viewing experience.

 BiographyDrama